Salt Peanuts

 https://www.instagram.com/saltmaster3400/

-3 minutes walk from Ekoda Station (Seibu Ikebukuro Line), or 9 minutes walk from Shinekoda Station (Oedo Line).
-Head out the south exit, cut right, up to the main road and look for the small, very small, sign.
-A short train ride from Ikebukuro takes you to the lively, small station of Ekoda, which is quickly becoming a hub for music and food and good times far from the rush and over-building of Ikebukuro.
+A short train ride from Ikebukuro takes you to the lively, small station of Ekoda, which is quickly becoming a hub for music, food, and good times far from the rush and over-building of Ikebukuro.
 Salt Peanuts is one of the best additions to Ekoda’s vibe.
-Presenting the best of up and coming jazz musicians, the club focuses on music, pure and simple.
+Presenting the best of up-and-coming jazz musicians, the club focuses on music first, everything else second.

-That doesn’t mean, it ignores everything else.
-Salt Peanuts is still a great place to be inside for the atmosphere, too.
 Drink choices have a wider range than most clubs, and the free snacks, including the club’s namesake, on every table are a welcome freebie.
-The club keeps prices reasonable, so customers never feel overcharged, and feel free to keep coming back to hear groups they may not be sure about yet.
-In a city where quality is usually priced accordingly, Salt Peanuts is a joyous bargain.
+The club keeps prices reasonable, so customers never feel overcharged, and they feel free to keep coming back to hear groups they may not be sure about yet.
+Salt Peanuts is a joyous bargain in a city where quality is usually priced accordingly.

-That sense of experimenting is a large part of the club’s atmosphere.
-The club helps promote younger players who have not quite yet cracked into the ranks of established players.
-The club is a club, instead of a performance hall, a place where musicians still have the freedom to try things out, push their limits and gauge the reaction of the audience.
-The atmosphere is generally younger, friendlier and more switched on to the music itself, rather than feeling like the entertainment stage of some business negotiation for a large company.
+The club is a club, instead of a performance hall, a place where musicians still have the freedom to try things out, push their limits, and gauge the reaction of the audience.
+The atmosphere is generally younger, friendlier, and more switched on to straight-ahead music.

-Salt Peanuts, of course, is the perfect name for a club.
-It comes from the fast-paced, amusing song made famous by Dizzy Gillespie and Charlie Parker.
-That sense of intense devotion to jazz and a light-handed awareness infuses the club, too.
-It’s a comfortable place, a bit bigger than most clubs, where you can go for the music and linger to unwind.
+Salt Peanuts, of course, is the perfect name for the club.
+It comes from the fast-paced, amusing song Dizzy Gillespie and Charlie Parker made famous.
+That sense of intense devotion to jazz infuses the club.
+It’s a comfortable place, a bit bigger than most clubs, where you can go for the music and linger to unwind, but you can be assured of getting a great evening of jazz.